 Help To Buy Mortgage

 Our Mortgage Experts Online accredited advisors are specialists in Help to Buy mortgages.
-Our experts knowledge will help you to find the right Help to Buy mortgages on the market to meet your specific requirements.
+Firstly, the experts will help you to find the right Help to Buy mortgages on the market to meet your specific requirements.

 The current Help to Buy scheme ends in March 2021.
-There are certain situations where this can be extended slightly.
+However, there are certain situations where this can be extended slightly.
 You can find out that latest government guidance regarding help to buy extensions here (adjusted for uncertainties in light of Covid-19).

 What is a Help to Buy Mortgage?

 Help to Buy is a government-backed equity loan scheme.
-You won’t pay any interest on the loan for the first 5 years.
-The scheme was designed to get the housing market moving and to assist people getting onto the property ladder.
+Firstly, You won’t pay any interest on the loan for the first 5 years.
+Secondly, the scheme was designed to get the housing market moving and to assist people getting onto the property ladder.

 How does the Help to Buy Mortgage Equity loan work?

 The government will put in 20% deposit as an equity loan.
-You will need to put in a minimum of 5%.
+Generally, you will need to put in a minimum of 5%.
 The remainder will be made up from a mortgage lender.

-There isn’t any interest charged in the first 5 years of owning your property.
-After this period, you will be charged a fee of 1.75% of the loan amount.
-This will rise annually by 1% plus the retail price index
+In the beginning, there is no interest charged in the first 5 years of owning your property.
+However, after this period, you will be charged a fee of 1.75% of the loan amount. in addition, this will rise annually by 1% plus the retail price index

 The diagram below shows an example on a £200K house.

-London house prices are the highest in the country, so to reflect this the government increased the size of the equity loan to 40%.
-This amount is restricted to the Greater London area.
-Your Help to Buy agent will be able to advise you on if the property qualifies for the 40% loan.
+Because London house prices are the highest in the country, to reflect this the government increased the size of the equity loan to 40%.
+However, this amount is restricted to the Greater London area.
+Also, your Help to Buy agent will be able to advise you on if the property qualifies for the 40% loan.

 More information on Help to Buy mortgages in different geographical locations can be found here.